timthepost/lume-basic-seo/README.md

 `lume-basic-seo-es` and publish it yourself.
 Send me a link and I'll include it here!

+I'll also take a PR that allows for passing a custom common word set as an option (see ideas below).

 ## Support / Features / Etc

 Use GH issues, or Lume's Discord server (issues almost guarantees a faster